rickdevera/tenable_immersion_day_labs/LabExercise-03a.md

 ### Tasks

 #### Retrieving Tenable Container Id
 These steps are needed for the lab.
-An *unique* alphanumeric string is used as the ExternalId of the role.
+A *unique* alphanumeric string used as the ExternalId of the role.
 The Tenable Container UUID should be used in this parameter.

 Follow the steps below

 1. To find the Tenable Container UUID (**ExternalId**)

     1. Log in to your Tenable.cs account
-    1. Click on the following link <a href="https://cloud.tenable.com/tio/app.html#/settings/" target="_blank" rel="nofollow noopener noreferrer">ContainerID.</a>  <p>
+    1. Click on the following link: <a href="https://cloud.tenable.com/tio/app.html#/settings/" target="_blank" rel="nofollow noopener noreferrer">ContainerID.</a>  <p>
     1. Click on the **License** icon
     1. Scroll down to the **Environment Information** container widget.
   d.
 Copy the value of **CONTAINER ID**.
 This value is the  **ExternalId** parameter.